FrashTel/DBMProjects/README.md

 ### Instructions

-**Remember you must deny read access to the @everyone except the verify channel you would like to use!**
+**Remember you must deny read access to @everyone except the verify channel you would like to use!**

 1. Must have latest **[Mods](https://github.com/Discord-Bot-Maker-Mods/DBM-Mods)** and **[Beta Version](https://discordapp.com/channels/379372685182107669/421384914219433984/493286471696908309)** version.
 2. Edit `line #1` with your role name or role id.
 (This is for the command)